davidparsson/pre-commit-scripts/README.md

 Usage
 -----

-For an example of how to run the script in a hook, see the file `pre-commit`.
+For an example of how to run the script in a hook, see the file `pre-commit-example`.

 <pre>
 Usage: ordered-filename-pre-commit.py REPOS TXN